 9. Christopher is the founder of the MTTC and senior teacher.
 How much will he be available?

 Christopher will attend all four residential courses along with Ulla.
 The two teachers will be assisted on the residential meetings as well as in the online training by two assistent teachers.
 There is the opportunity for e-mail contact.

 10. Will there be an opportunity to explore ideas to help become Agents of Change?

 Yes.
 We will encourage and explore important issues, inner and outer.
 We will discuss a number of important issues of our time.
 We wish to empower participants to address with others some of these issues in daily life.

 Ideas only have validity if applied.
 Participants will take notes and address the application of ideas/insights.
 We will explore ways for Agents of Change to work together.

 11. Will participants have the opportunity to support each other?

 Yes.
 We will provide the email addresses of everybody including teachers.
-We will discuss ways for people to keep in contact with each other.
+The participants will meet in small online groups to practice with each other on a monthly basis.